yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   entity.
 Both names and values MUST be FQDNs with a terminating '.'.
   This field is only meaningful for identifiers of type `dns`.

-An example delegation object is shown in {{fig-configuration-object}}.
+An example delegation object in JSON format is shown in
+{{fig-configuration-object}}.

 ~~~
 {::include CSR-template/example-configuration-object.json}